By Ben Welply, Business Development Manager

 To that end, I recently received correspondence from our school, stating that I will be having a 10-minute telephone call with my son’s teacher.
 My response was, to repeat the immortal line delivered by Bricktop in the film Snatch, “To quote the Virgin Mary, come again?”
 A telephone call?
 Are we in 2020 or 1920?

-At a time when Zoom use has increased by 2000% as people in the UK have switched to remote working and socialising, why is there a reluctance to use technology that has become second nature to most of us?
+At a time when Zoom use has increased by 2000%, people in the UK have switched to remote working and socialising.
+So, why is there a reluctance to use technology that has become second nature to most of us?
 Or at least offer a choice (as a proportion of parents won’t have access to Zoom)?

 The education sector has historically lagged behind the private sector in its technological capability, except for universities.
 As Vikki Liogier argued in an interview in the Pulse in 2019, digital skills have lagged in the post-16 sector – although there has been a considerable uptick of digital learning recently.
 State schools also struggled to deliver education remotely during the lockdown, partly because of digital exclusion among many families.